canonical/sqlair/docs/index.md

 library (ORM).
 SQLair concerns itself only with the mapping from the Go objects to the database tables.
 It allows you to run any SQL you wish.

-The library is perfect for anyone who is looking for the convinence of automatic mapping between database tables to Go types and who just wants to write SQL instead of dealing with an ORM.
+The library is perfect for anyone who is looking for the convenience of automatic mapping between database tables to Go types and who just wants to write SQL instead of dealing with an ORM.